-In existence for over 55 years, Woodcrest Retreat began with a vision in 1957.
+Woodcrest Retreat began with a vision in 1957.
 After prayer and Bible study, a group of businessmen from several Sunday School classes of the Ephrata Mennonite Church, decided that a place of retreat was needed close to home for a place to “come apart and rest awhile” through solitude, relaxation and appreciation of God’s creation.

 The initial purchase of land was 19 acres of woodland.
 At various times, God has allowed neighboring properties to become available for purchase which has increased our current total acreage to 110.